You can report road flooding and drainage problems to us.

 Surface water flooding

 This is flooding caused by the existing drainage network being overloaded, either by heavy rain or by blockages in the system.
 This causes water to run across and create ponds on the land or roads.
-Maps showing areas that might be at risk of surface water flooding are available online.
+You can check the long term flood risk for an are in England on GOV.UK.

 It is very difficult to predict this type of flooding.
 The extent of the flooding depends on the duration and intensity of rainfall.
 Most of it is short-lived and is known as flash flooding.